‘Evening’ – Caspar David Friedrich, 1824 – WikiArt

 Is it that we have deep down the intuition of our immortality?
 If I say ‘I’m going to die’, how does it feel?
 Am I saying the truth?
 Do I really know this for certain?
 Or am I casually repeating something that I have learned and has now become a deeply ingrained belief?
 But this being said, don’t let us be mistaken.
 Most of the time, we push death far away and numb ourself to its dreadful reality.
 And the fear of death is conditioning and bending our lives in the most ruthless manner.
 What a paradox it all is!
 But in that paradox lies the whole riddle of life and death, of suffering and happiness, of love and God.
 Death is a portal to our true nature.
 One that is inescapable.
 Who is it that is going to die?
 Or rather what is it?
 Let’s have a look at it…

 Attachment doesn’t only refer to the things we are attached to.
-It also points to the one who is attached, who clings to particular objects, who wants to exist, who is frightened, unsecured, who has spent his life energy to build something for himself or herself.
+It also points to the one who is attached, who clings to particular objects, who wants to exist, who is frightened, unsecured, who has spent his life energy to build something for him or herself.
 This one is the resisting factor, the one that doesn’t want to let go, and therefore ultimately the one that is afraid to die.
 If you find that one, fair enough.
-The fear of death then becomes a natural reaction and has a useful purpose.
+Then the fear of death becomes a natural reaction and has a useful purpose.
 But if you can’t find it, or if you discover that it is simply not there, then what would happen to your fear of dying?

 So before being afraid of ending, ask yourself the only question that matters, which is ‘do I have any reality at all?’
 Does the person that I feel is the core of my being, with its particular set of thoughts, feelings, beliefs, for whom a lifetime of efforts has been spent, and in whom I have mistakenly — and unfortunately — found refuge and solace, does this person inside my skull have any reality?
 Did I ever look at it carefully?
 Can I really find it and say ‘this is me’?
-Or do I only find empty presence, consciousness?
-This presence is the very essence of life, before the arising of thoughts, feelings, beliefs.
+Or do I only find an empty presence, consciousness?
+This presence is the very essence of life, before the arising of thoughts, feelings, and sensations.
 This presence is in truth the very core of my being.
 My genuine self.
 This essence is the source and substance of every thing in life.
 It never dies.
 And yet it is pervaded with the quality of death.

 For what is life without death?
 What is creation without anything ever coming to an end?
 Let’s try and name a thing with an objective quality that doesn’t come to an end.
-People and animals die; the smallest insect lives with ending; every tree must accept to fall and merge with the ground that saw, and was responsible for, its rising and thriving; every leaf on a tree must one day leisurely fall and meet the earth.
+People and animals die; the smallest insect lives with ending; every tree or object must accept to fall and merge with the ground that saw, and was responsible for, its rising and thriving; every leaf on a tree must one day leisurely fall and meet the earth.
 Every thought and feeling disappear to never reappear the same way.
 Not a thing lives for ever.
 Even the brightest of stars will eventually have to fade and vanish.
 Are all these innumerable deaths not a reflection of a more fundamental quality of dying that is in the nature of things, that is the very essence of life, and the very beating and throbbing of the drums of infinite consciousness?
 Not to finally give in and yield to this immense, rock-like reality is pure folly.
 It will keep you in the claws of the belief in, and fear of, death.
 It will render invisible the open gates to immortality.

 This pure presence, never setting on anything, or conditioning its being with anything, is free, renewing itself every instant.
 It is dying constantly for it is in death that real life is found.
 This ever dying, ever living presence is who we are at the deepest level.
-What I usually take to be myself, this fabricated ‘me’ bundle — made of objective, elusive thoughts and feelings — this one has not even the beginning of an existence in the first place, so how could it ever die?
+What I usually take to be myself, this fabricated ‘me’ bundle — made of objective, elusive thoughts and sensations — this one has not even the beginning of an existence in the first place, so how could it ever die?
 Why should we ever be worried that it dies?
 Yet this is what we do, when we are afraid to die.
 We are afraid that it dies, and we believe that we die with it.
 But this mistaken identity of ours has no reality to begin with.
 It only exists as clouds passing in the consciousness that we are.
 Not a thing we should be worried when it leaves.
 We all enjoy a sky free of clouds.
 This is when the sun shines on.
 This is when we come to abide in and as the sky of consciousness.

 ‘The Monk by the Sea’ – Caspar David Friedrich – WikiArt